marcocampanario/marcocampanario/README.md

 ## Some things about me 🧑‍🔬

 - 🔭 I’m currently working on breast cancer WES and WGS data analysis from brazilian cohorts
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python (but I'd rather use R)
 - 📫 How to reach me: macscampanario@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am also a urban dancer! :)
+- ⚡ Fun fact: I am also an urban dancer! :)